 Meditation.
 It’s Better than a Facelift

-When people ask Patricia Wheat, an award-winning facialist, why her skin looks even better than before, she tells them, “I haven’t changed a thing, except now I meditate every day.”
+When people ask Patricia Wheat, an award-winning facialist in Sedona, why her skin looks even better than before, she tells them, “I haven’t changed a thing, except now I meditate every day.”
 Women and men come to see Patricia for help maintaining their youthful skin – she’s one of the best in the business.
 And they depend on her to make the best facial products available to them.

 In February, she learned to meditate with me.
 And it shows.
 Her clients want to know what she’s done.
 She says she feels better, looks better, and has even lost weight effortlessly, and she attributes it to her daily practice of meditation.